Surrounded by nature

 With the Colorado River at its doorstep, Yuma offers both year-round sunshine and water fun, from a quiet paddle to waterskiing.
 Yuma River Tubing can get you afloat in a tube or kayak right in town, try Yuma River Tours for jet boat trips or a cruise on the Colorado King sternwheeler.

-Yuma has tours in the air or on land as well: Get a bird's eye view from a hot-air balloon with Balloons Over Yuma, or new this year, explore the deserts and mountains via Jeep and ATV with Running Boy Tours.
+Yuma also has tours in the air: Get a bird's eye view from a hot-air balloon with Balloons Over Yuma.